skeswa/denim/README.md

 Node.js.

 Described above is a language that will be difficult to design, and even harder to implement.
-My hope in all of this, at the very least, is to move the [Overton window](https://en.wikipedia.org/wiki/Overton_window) in a direction that we bet the programming world would enjoy.
+Our hope in all of this, at the very least, is to move the [Overton window](https://en.wikipedia.org/wiki/Overton_window) in a direction that we bet the programming world would enjoy.